xneo1/pi-hole-influx/README.md

 ## Requirements and Setup

 As Pi-hole (as the name suggests) is built specifically with the Raspberry Pi in mind (and I run it on there as well), the following steps assume an instance of Pi-hole on Raspbian Strech Lite, with no additional modifications so far.
-Piholestatus will be configured to run on the same Pi.
+Piholeinflux will be configured to run on the same Pi.

 First install the necessary packages via apt as Raspbian Lite does have neither git nor pip installed.